tezos-commons/baseDAO/README.md

 which will use `ligo compile-contract` and save the result in `out/baseDAO.tz`.

-You will also need a contract initial storage, which can be obtained with the `ligo compile-storage` command, you can also use:
+You will also need a contract initial storage, which can be obtained with the `ligo compile-storage` command.
+You can also use:
 ```sh
 make all
 ```